Laura-Novich-OBW/glossary/Bio-Tech/Yael.md

 ### B
 <dl>
   <dt>Benign Tumor</dt>
-  <dd>a collection of abnormal non-cancerous tissue cells that can grow uncontrollably and invade nearby tissues.</dd>
+  <dd>A collection of abnormal non-cancerous tissue cells that can grow uncontrollably and invade nearby tissues.</dd>
 </dl>

 ### D